stef-writes/iceOS-beta01/docs/todo/frosty/frosty.md

 ### 1. **Unified Agentic Abstraction**
 - Treat **nodes**, **tools**, **agents**, and **chains** as modular, composable building blocks.
 - Enable seamless composition and reuse of these components.
+- **Note:** Nodes themselves are single-step and stateless.
+Agentic/plan-based workflows are achieved by having the LLM output a plan, which ScriptChain (or a similar orchestrator) parses and executes.

 ### 2. **Copilot-Driven Creation**
 - Users prompt Frosty in natural language.